 How to Take a Snapshot in AWS: Creating an Instance Snapshot

-AWS snapshots are point-in-time saves containing all the data stored in an AWS AMI (Amazon Machine Image) or EC2 instance.
+All the data stored in an AWS AMI (Amazon Machine Image) or EC2 instance.
 When you create a snapshot, AWS saves a copy of the data to Amazon S3, making it easy to restore if necessary.
 This includes both the data stored on your root volume and any attached EBS volumes.

 It is crucial to ensure application consistency when creating snapshots for database applications like SQL and Oracle.
 Application consistent snapshots guarantee that the data stored in the snapshots is consistent with the application accessing it.